clipperhouse/netlify/content/physics.md

 Ultra-violet (UV) light has a high frequency, and is just barely outside what our eyes can see.
 Sunscreen mostly blocks it, as does glass.

-Infra-red light, which has a low frequency, is also just barley outside what we can see.
+Infra-red light, which has a low frequency, is also just barely outside what we can see.

 ### Heat and light